mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-js/_index.md

 make dist
 ```

-And upload it via the System Console to your local Mattermost server.
+Then upload it via the System Console to your local Mattermost server.

 ## Building the app